Rum and Coca-Cola: History

 The melody was published as the work of Venezuelan calypso composer Lionel Belasco on a song titled "L'Année Passée".
 The lyrics to "Rum and Coca-Cola" were written by Rupert Grant, another calypso musician from Trinidad who used the stage name Lord Invader.

 The song became a local hit and was at the peak of its popularity when US entertainer Morey Amsterdam visited the island in September 1943 as part of a U.S.O. tour.
 The song was then published in the United States with Amsterdam listed as lyricist and Jeri Sullivan and Paul Baron as composers.
 Although he claimed never to have heard the song during the month he spent on the island, the lyrics to his version are clearly based on the Lord Invader version, with the music and chorus being virtually identical.
 However, Amsterdam's version strips the song of its social commentary.
 The Lord Invader version laments that U.S. soldiers are debauching local women who "saw that the Yankees treat them nice/and they give them a better price."
 Its final stanza describes a newlywed couple whose marriage is ruined when "the bride run away with a soldier lad/and the stupid husband went staring mad."
-The Amsterdam version also hints that women are prostituting themselves, preserving the Lord Invader chorus which says, "Both mother and daughter/Working for the Yankee dollar."
+The Amsterdam version also hints that women are prostituting themselves, preserved in the Lord Invader chorus which says, "Both mother and daughter/Working for the Yankee dollar."